fox-family.jpg

 These are examples, not quotes.
 Your written estimate will always be based on verified conditions.

 No scare tactics.
 No overreactions.
-Just calm, humane fox management — done with respect for your property and for the animal.
+Calm, humane fox management — done with respect for your property and for the animal.

-• Full exterior property inspection (perimeter, den sites, sheds, fencing, coops, etc.)
+• Full exterior property inspection — perimeter, den sites, sheds, fencing, coops

-• Identification of active dens or fox tracks, scat, and entry trails
+• Identification of active dens, fox tracks, scat, and entry trails

 • Photos or video documentation for your records

-• A written plan outlining safe removal, deterrence, and long-term exclusion options
+• Written plan outlining deterrence, removal, and long-term exclusion options

-If foxes are present but not raising young, the best first step is humane deterrence:
+If foxes are present but not yet raising young, humane deterrence is often the best first step:

 • Motion lighting or temporary deterrent devices